Unfair dismissal in the United Kingdom: Conduct

 An employer can be entitled to dismiss multiple employees where it cannot prove who is guilty or to dismiss only some of those guilty based on blameworthiness.
 To dismiss several staff for incompetence because the employer does not know which one is the weakest will usually look arbitrary and could easily show lack of an adequate investigation.
 It could easily be fair though if safety is at risk meaning damage could be done that cannot be put right with money, for example, somebody forgot to bolt a jumbo jet's windscreen back in place and a pilot is sucked out mid-flight.

 Summary dismissal may be difficult to justify unless the employee appeared to have been guilty of a clear heinous wrongdoing.
 Summary dismissal for a first offence can only be fair if gross misconduct, warnings will not work, or the warning was already given.
 An example of where warnings will not work is where the employee is wedded to a campaign against the employer.
 Employers need to distinguish between one-off lapses and dishonesty.

 Factors in reasonableness can be whether other employees previously guilty of the same were also dismissed, and length of service.
-The employer might try to gild the lily by alleging how often the employee has committed the same outrage before - this could allow the employee to argue that he was allowed to behave the same in the past and so had a reasonable expectation that he would not suddenly be sacked for the latest instalment of the same conduct, that the misconduct was waived or was even acceptable conduct.
+The employer might try to add that the employee previously committed acts of the conduct they were dismissed for, to add retroactive cause - this could allow the employee to argue that he was allowed to behave the same in the past and so had a reasonable expectation that he would not suddenly be sacked for the latest instalment of the same conduct, that the misconduct was waived or was even acceptable conduct.
 If an employer suddenly wishes to start laying down the law, it can but has to start with warnings, and verbal warnings in the past for others will not be enough to justify picking somebody out for dismissal in the future.
 The employee may argue he was not made aware of the rule.
 Oral distribution of what should be a memo probably will not be enough.
 Neither will be telling a union but not staff.
 If the employer suddenly purports to add a draconian new rule that is not in staff contracts, it may face claims of constructive dismissal.
 Employers who rely on old unrelated warnings will struggle to prove a new minor offence justifies dismissal.
 The employer must consider what happened to other employees found guilty of the same and adjust for mitigation.